Best Grass Seed for Ohio

 Ethan2039 | Wikimedia Commons | CC BY-SA 4.0

-This high-quality cool-season grass was brought to the U.S. by European settlers and since then has been thriving statewide.
 With proper management, Kentucky bluegrass produces beautiful blueish-green foliage and a dense lawn.

-Kentucky bluegrass (KBG) is considered a high-maintenance grass, requiring high levels of nitrogen and irrigation from early to late summer; otherwise, it’ll turn brown and go dormant.
+Kentucky bluegrass (KBG) is considered a high-maintenance grass, requiring high levels of nitrogen and irrigation from early to late summer; otherwise, it will turn brown and go dormant.
 KBG is also prone to thatch.
 If you want a KBG lawn, be sure you’re willing to spend the time and resources to care for it.
 Beauty has its cost (or so they say)!

 2. Perennial Ryegrass